tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/1/LessonPlan.md

 ---

-### 1. University Do/SSM Do: Introductions (15 mins)
+### 1. Instructor Do: Instructor/TA Introductions (15 mins)

-The first part of class consists of introductions from the university, program director, student services director, and/or career director.
+The first part of class consists of introductions from instructors and TAs.

-**Instructor/TAs**: Just hang tight and calm your nerves for now.
-Your time for introductions will be coming up shortly.

 ---

+### 2. Instructor Do: SSM Introductions (15 mins)

+The second part of class consists of introductions from the university, program director, student services director, and/or career director.

+---

-### 2. Instructor Do: Class Introductions (40 mins)
+### 3. Instructor Do: Class Introductions (40 mins)

 At this point, it's your turn to introduce yourself, as well as have the TAs and students introduce themselves one at a time.
 This is an important icebreaking activity; have fun with it!